 Shin splints are an irritation on your lower leg that manifests with pain or swelling.
 Like Achilles tendinitis, bikers develop this injury because of overuse due to muscle imbalances that may make the surrounding muscles and tendons work too hard when you pedal.
 This injury can also be seen in bikers with collapsed arches or flat feet.
 To avoid shin splints, always stretch before and after a bike ride and, if flat feet are an issue, consider being fitted for orthotics if you plan on making bike riding a long-term hobby.

 Otherwise known as metatarsalgia, this condition is characterized by a painful burning in the ball of your foot.
 The problem is usually caused by a combination of a long ride, hot weather and poorly fitting shoes, which pinches on the nerves in your feet and causes pain that can’t be biked through.
 Since the only way to stop this problem is to get off your bike, remove your shoes and let your feet cool down, you’ll want to take preventative measures such as adding supportive insoles to your cycling shoes in order to take pressure off your nerves.

-Whether you’re taking a leisurely ride in your neighborhood or working towards competitive cycling, biking is a fantastic sport, so long as you take care of your feet.
+Whether you’re taking a leisurely ride in your neighborhood, working towards competitive cycling, or hitting the indoor spin studio, biking is a fantastic sport--as long as you take care of your feet.
 If you have experienced any biking or other sport-related foot injury, contact Houston podiatrist Dr. Andrew Schneider so you can get back to doing the activity you love.